basecamp/marginalia/README.md

 #### Comment formatting

 Comment formatting can be configured to be more machine-readable by adding this command: `Marginalia::Comment.update_formatter!(:sqlcommenter)`.
 This will format Marginalia comments to be consistent with other SQL commenting projects, like [Google's sqlcommenter](https://google.github.io/sqlcommenter/).
+To revert back to the default formatter, run `Marginalia::Comment.update_formatter!(:default)`.

-This format makes the following changes:
+The `:sqlcommenter` formatter makes the following changes:
 1. The key-value separator will use an equals sign (`=`) instead of a colon (`:`).
 2. Values will be surrounded with single quotes (`'`) and escape internal quotes as `\'`.

-For example, a SQL query like this:
+For example, a default formatted SQL query that looks like this:
 `"select id from posts /*application:Joe's app,controller:my_controller*/"`

-will be formatted like this:
+will be formatted like this using `:sqlcommenter`:
-`"select id from posts /*application='Joe\\'s app',controller='my_controller*/"`
+`"select id from posts /*application='Joe\\'s app',controller='my_controller'*/"`

 #### Inline query annotations